bengler/omniauth-origo/README.md

 * Make strategy support HTTPS when bug in origo.no/-/site/check_master_session redirect is fixed.
-It will give an error in Safari browsers as it mixes HTTP and HTTPS redirects in the OAuth float when the user have no mastersession cookie yet present.
+It will give an error in Safari browsers as it mixes HTTP and HTTPS redirects in the OAuth flow when the user have no master session cookie installed yet.

 * Write automated tests!